-- This Owner's Manual provides specific information about your yacht. - Additional information about safe operating practices, general boating regulations, and proper maintenance techniques is included in the Cruiser & Yacht Owner's Manual Supplement. - The engine and accessories installed on your boat come with their own operation and maintenance manuals. - Unless noted otherwise, all engine and accessory literature referred to in this Owner's Manual is included in your owner's packet. - Before using your yacht, study this Owner's Manual, the Cruiser & Yacht Owner's Manual Supplement, and all engine and accessory literature. - Keep this Owner's Manual, the Cruiser & Yacht Owner's Manual Supplement, and all owner's packet literature, on your yacht in a secure, yet easy to get to place.
+- This Owner's Manual provides information about your yacht that is not covered in the Cruiser & Yacht Owner's Manual Supplement. - Before using your yacht, study this Owner's Manual, the Cruiser & Yacht Owner's Manual Supplement, and all engine and accessory literature carefully. - Keep this Owner's Manual and the Cruiser & Yacht Owner's Manual Supplement on your yacht in a secure, yet readily available place.